OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 ### GitFlow:

-GitFlow, developed by Vincent Driessen, offers a more structured approach to branching and release management.
-It's well-suited for larger projects with longer release cycles and strict versioning requirements.
+GitFlow, developed by Vincent Driessen, provides a more organized approach to branching and release management.
+It excels in larger projects with longer release cycles and strict versioning requirements.
 Here's how GitFlow differs from GitHub Flow:

 **Branching Model**: